DOI-USGS/lake-temperature-process-models/README.md

 ```R
 module load shifter
 ```
-Here's how to get the image that Jesse built from Dockerhub and translate it to shifter
+Here's how to get the image that Jesse built from Dockerhub and translate it to shifter (this should only need to be done once per image):
 ```R
 shifterimg pull docker:jrossusgs/glm3r:v0.6d
 ```
 Here's how to build targets using the shifter container and the `targets::tar_make_clustermq(target_name, workers=n_workers)` option to build targets in parallel within the shifter container, with a specified number of workers (up to 80, as Denali has 80 cores per node).
-Targets will then delegate work out to n_workers cores for any parallelizable step that you don't specifically tell it to run in serial.
+Targets will then delegate work out to `n_workers` cores for any parallelizable step that you don't specifically tell it to run in serial.
 ```R
 salloc --cpus-per-task=79 --image=docker:jrossusgs/glm3r:v0.6d -t 00:30:00 -A watertemp shifter Rscript -e 'targets::tar_make_clustermq(p2_glm_uncalibrated_runs, workers=79)'
 ```